 And there’s no better time to recognize the connecting power of the phone than on National Telephone Day, the anniversary of the date Alexander Graham Bell introduced his “electric speaking machine.”

-Phones have truly changed how we communicate, and even as newer modes of communication become popular, there’s still nothing like an OG phone call.
+Phones have truly changed how we communicate, and even as newer modes of communication become popular, such as virtual calls or video calls, there’s still nothing like an OG phone call.

 In honor of National Telephone Day, celebrated every year on April 25th, here are 10 mind-blowing facts about phones that you’ve probably never heard before.